strimzi/strimzi-kafka-oauth/HACKING.md

 You only need Java 8, and Maven to build this project.

 However, you may want to rebuild Strimzi Kafka Operator project components and images to try your changes on Kubernetes.
-Setting up build environment for that is not trivial, so we have prepared a docker image with all the necessary build tools.
+Setting up a build environment for that is not trivial, so we have prepared a docker image with all the necessary build tools.

 We call it Strimzi Dev CLI Image.